 - Allowing employees to use tax free dollars to buy their own health insurance helps prevent a lapse in coverage when changing jobs and addresses some of the problems of pre-existing conditions.

 - There are still some Americans who do not have health insurance but have a medical condition.
 Giving states the authority to regulate and create a vibrant insurance market will drive down costs for most patients.
 Letting states develop their own Guaranteed Coverage Pools will protect patients with true pre-existing conditions.

 Lower insurance premiums through increased choice and price transparency.

-- Regulations such as those that prevent short-term and association health plans from thriving as well as the Essential Health Benefits on Obamacare plans drive costs up.
+- Regulations such as those that prevent short-term and association health plans from thriving, as well as the essential health benefits on Obamacare plans drive costs up.

 Expand Personal Health Management Accounts to give patients more control over their healthcare dollars.

-- This allows employees to use pre-tax dollars to pay for the healthcare they need, save the excess for future healthcare and gives them the same tax benefits enjoyed by corporations.
+- This allows employees to use pre-tax dollars to pay for the healthcare they need, save the excess for future healthcare and gives them the same tax benefits enjoyed by large corporations.

 Expand Direct Medical Care to increase choices and lower costs.

 - Expanding PHMAs will give patients greater access to direct medical care which offers families all their primary medical care needs for one low monthly membership fee—no insurance or middlemen necessary.